-- Effective the first full pay period following City Council approval of this agreement, all classifications in the bargaining unit shall receive a salary increase of 3.0%.
-In addition to the salary increase, the City will provide a one-time lump sum payment equivalent to the value of a three percent (3%) salary increase for the period of the first full pay period in January through the implementation of the three percent (3%) salary increase referenced above. - Effective the first full pay period in January 2023, all classifications in the bargaining unit shall receive salary increase of 3.0%. - Effective the first full pay period in January 2024, all classifications in the bargaining unit shall receive salary increase of 3.0%.
+- Effective the first full pay period following City Council approval of this agreement, all classifications in the bargaining unit shall receive a salary increase of 3.0%. - Effective the first full pay period in January 2026, all classifications in the bargaining unit shall receive salary increase of 3.0%. - Effective the first full pay period in January 2027, all classifications in the bargaining unit shall receive salary increase of 3.0%.